haykam821/Diep.io-Rainbow-Fade/README.md

 ## License

-This project is licensed under the MIT license (see the `LICENSE` file), and in addition, it is required to credit me if using this in a video on a video sharing platform such as YouTube or Vimeo via the video description box.
+This project is licensed under the MIT license (see the `LICENSE` file).

+Although not required, I would prefer it if you linked back to this repository when sharing content that uses this script.
 Here is a suggestion for how to credit me:

     Rainbow Fade script by haykam821: https://github.com/haykam821/Diep.io-Rainbow-Fade/

-However, anything that has my username and a link back to this GitHub repository is acceptable as credit.
+Generally, you should include my username and a link back to this repository.